Seahawks1013/242studentslabs/labs/lab6.md

 **Q4.** The heap has 8 nodes, so its height is ⌊log₂ 8⌋ = 3.
 From Table 1b, did any extraction require more than 3 sift-down swaps?
 Explain why this bound holds.
 The maximum number of swaps than can be make equals the height of the tree;

 > Your answer: No, from table 1b, the maximum observed was 2 sift-down swaps (less than 3 swaps).
+This bound occurs because sift down only travels straight down from the root to a leaf, making at most one swap per level.

 ---